wael-fadlallah/waelfadlallah.com/content/posts/building-efficient-ci-cd-pipeline.md

 ## Getting our hands dirty with the tests

+I have already install and configure Vitest and enzyme to save us time and to keep this post focuses about the CI/CD pipeline, the test is straight forward under the code I will explian what I did.

 {{< code language="javascript" title="App.spec.tsx" id="1" expand="Show" collapse="Hide" isCollapsed="false" >}}
 import { it, describe, expect, beforeEach, vi } from "vitest";
 import App from "./App";